Sumolari/swift-relationship-graph/README.md

 # Installation

-1. Ensure your NodeJS version if `6.5.0` or later.
+1. Ensure your NodeJS version is `6.5.0` or later.
 2. Install Graphviz's `dot` command line utility.
 	- On **macOS** you can install it with `brew`:
 	```